fossabot/flare/README.md

 # --------------------------------------------------------------------------------------------------
-# - http.server.addr
-#   The address the HTTP server gonna listen.
-The value should have this format: "host:port".
-#   The host can be omited, in this case, Flare gonna bind to all available interfaces.
-The port is
-#   required.
-Default value: ":8080"
-#
-# - http.default-limit
-#   The quantity of entities to be returned by default.
-Default value: 30.
-#
-# - http.timeout
-#   The max time a request has to process.
-Default value: 1s.
-#
-[http]
-addr          = ":8080"
-default-limit = 30
-timeout       = "1s"

-# --------------------------------------------------------------------------------------------------
-# - repository.engine
-#   The location of the content.
-Default value: "memory".
-Possible values: "memory" and "mongodb".
-#
-[repository]
-engine = "memory"

-# --------------------------------------------------------------------------------------------------
-# If "repository.engine" is "mongodb", the options bellow can be used:
-#
-#  - repository.addrs
-#    List of "host:port" to MongoDB servers.
-Default value: ["localhost:27017"]
-#
-#  - repository.database
-#    Name of the database on MongoDB.
-Default value: "flare"
-#
-#  - repository.username
-#    Username used to connect to MongoDB.
-Default value is unset.
-#
-#  - repository.password
-#    Password used to connect to MongoDB.
-Default value is unset.
-#
-#  - repository.replica-set
-#    Replica set, if specified, will prevent the obtained session from communicating with any server
-#    which is not part of a replica set with the given name.
-The default is to communicate with any
-#    server specified or discovered via the servers contacted.
-Default value is unset.
-#
-#  - repository.pool-limit
-#    Defines the per-server socket pool limit.
-Defaults value is 4096.
-#
-#  - repository.timeout
-#    Timeout is the amount of time to wait for a server to respond when first connecting and on
-#    follow up operations in the session.
-Default value is 1s.
-#
-[repository]
-engine      = "mongodb"
-addrs       = ["localhost:27017"]
-database    = "flare"
-username    = "flare"
-password    = "flare"
-replica-set = ""
-pool-limit  = 4096
-timeout     = "1s"

-# --------------------------------------------------------------------------------------------------
-# - task.engine
-#   The engine used to enqueue jobs.
-If the 'sqs' is chosen, the 'aws' config block must be
-#   configured.
-Possible values: "sqs" or "memory".
-Default value: "memory".
-#
-# - task.queue-subscription-bucket
-#   If the SQS is used as engine, there is a option to set the queue name.
-Default value is
-#   "flare-document-queue".
-#
-[task]
-engine                      = "sqs"
-queue-subscription-bucket   = "flare-subscription-bucket"
-queue-subscription-spread   = "flare-subscription-spread"
-queue-subscription-delivery = "flare-subscription-delivery"

-# --------------------------------------------------------------------------------------------------
-# - aws.key
-#   Key used to connect to AWS.
-Default value is unset.
-#
-# - aws.secret
-#   Secret used to connect to AWS.
-Default value is unset.
-#
-# - aws.region
-#   Region used to connect to AWS.
-Default value is unset.
-#
-[aws]
-key    = "key"
-secret = "secret"
-region = "us-east-1"

-# --------------------------------------------------------------------------------------------------
 # - log.level
 #   The minimum log level to be displayed.
 Default value: "debug".
 Possible values: "debug", "info",
 #   "warn" and "error".